IRS Tax Payment PlanPublished:

 Do you owe back taxes to the IRS?
 Are you having trouble coming up with the money to pay your Federal taxes?
 You are not alone.

-If you cannot pay your tax debt within a reasonable timeframe, you can request to make monthly payments through an IRS installment agreement.
+If you cannot pay your tax debt within a reasonable timeframe, you can request to make monthly payments through an IRS tax payment plan known as an installment agreement.

 When it comes to setting up an IRS payment plan, there are a few options to choose from.
 In general, the type of arrangement you can obtain depends on the amount of taxes that you owe and how quickly you are able to pay.
 Let’s take a look at the different kinds of tax payment plans that are available through the IRS.